1. Get some exercise

 7. Observe a bedtime ritual

-Humans are creatures of habit, so creating and observing a bedtime ritual or routine is a good way to prime the brain for “sleep mode” each night.
+Humans are creatures of habit, so creating and observing a bedtime ritual or routine is an excellent way to prime the brain for “sleep mode” each night.
 Things to try include:

 - Observing the same sleep/wake times every day